eProsima/Integration-Service-docs/docs/tcptunnel.rst

 This example will use *config.xml* to test it in one machine.

-The example uses a types library named `shapelib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/shapelib.cpp>`__ that allows us to create the keyed type "shape", and ShapesDemo uses it to communicate.
+The example uses a types library named `shapelib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/shapelib.cpp>`__ that allows us to create the keyed type :class:`shape`, and ShapesDemo uses it to communicate.

 To allow executing the example in the same machine, each ShapesDemo instance will be bound to different domains, allowing *IS* to do some useful work.